 Phase 4: Content

-Right off the bat on Netflix’s content page, it’s apparent that a lot of emphasis is placed on the Play/Resume button.
+Right off the bat on Netflix’s content page, it’s apparent that there’s a lot of emphasis on the Play/Resume button.
 As the object with the highest contrast and a width spanning across the screen, it just pops.
 A little down the hierarchy of importance would be the Download button right beneath it, with the same scale but lower contrast.

 Disney+ Hotstar Content